 Edleen John FCIPD is a multi-award-winning Diversity, Inclusion, Belonging & Culture Expert & Consultant.
 She is a British-born Sierra Leonean, who grew up in South-East London after moving back to the UK as a toddler.
 After completing her studies at Cambridge University, Edleen started her career as an Investment Banker at Lehman Brothers and has held a variety of revenue-generating and support-function roles across the Financial Services sector including Insurance Broking at Lloyd’s of London, Graduate Recruitment at Nomura, Vice President at Morgan Stanley and as a Director and the Co-Head of Inclusion, Diversity and Social Equality at KPMG.
 Aside from her day job, Edleen has dedicated her personal time to driving for change in society and is a School Governor at a community special school for young people with severe and profound disabilities, a Director of Tech Talent Charter and sits on the Inclusion Advisory Board of the FA.

 Diwakar Uprety, 18, is a youth activist from Nepal, currently working as the campaign coordinator at Youth Advocacy Nepal (YAN).
-Born in Janakpurdham of Nepal, Uprety grew up as a child right activist advocating for the rights and voices of the children.
-In the past, he held a number of campaigns to end child marriage, child labor and domestic violence against child.
-Moreover, he campaigned through child club to promote the Child Friendly Governance in local bodies of the government.
-Academically, Uprety is pursuing his Bachelor degree in Sociology since he believes that gaining knowledge on this academic discipline gives the understanding of society and how things around it work.
+Born in Janakpurdham of Nepal, Uprety grew up as a child rights activist advocating for the rights and voices of the children.
+In the past, he held a number of campaigns to end child marriage, child labourr and domestic violence against children.
+Moreover, he campaigned through the child club to promote Child-Friendly Governance in local bodies of the government.
+Academically, Uprety is pursuing his Bachelor’s degree in Sociology since he believes that gaining knowledge on this academic discipline gives the understanding of society and how things around it work.